learn-academy-2021-delta/week-6-assessment-silverkd70/interview-questions.md

 5. As a developer, you are making an application to manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).

  1. As a developer I want to create a 'to-do' list application using Ruby on Rails, so that I can have a usable table and database to create a functaion and usable 'to-do' list to keep track of things I want to do and to mark off those items once they are completed.

+ 2. As a developer, my 'to-do' list application will have a title and include content.

+ 3. As a developer, I will need to add new 'to-do' items directly to my database.

+ 4. As a developer, I will need to use migrate to add or make changes to my 'to-do' list items or to add new content, such as a completed and date column.

+ 5. As a developer, I may want to consider using a foreign key in a new table for people resposible for specific 'to-do' list items.

+ 6. As a user, I can see all of the 'to-do' list itmes listed on the home page of the application.

+ 7. As a user, I can add new 'to-do' list items directly to the database.

+ 8. As a user, I can see a new form that allows me to modify a 'to-do' list item.

+ 9. As a user, I can be redirected back to the application home page after entering a new item.

+10. As a user, I can can click on a 'to-do' list item and be routed to a page where I can see the title and content of the item I selected.